CovertRob/LS-Backend-Core/LS170/ls170_notes.md

   6. Describe what certificate authorities are and the chain of trust
   7. What layer does TLS operate in with regards to HTTP and TCP/UDP?
   8. What is a MAC?
 What is it used for?
 What is it similar to in other PDUs?
 What does it accomplish for integrity?

+### Questions

+1. Where does TLS belong in the model architecture?
+2. Transmission delay vs processing delay?
+Basically the same thing?
+3.